Simmons House

 In recent times, Walthall County has grappled with economic changes and the decline of traditional rural industries.
 The county has seen a shift from agriculture to other sectors, such as healthcare and manufacturing.
 Efforts have been made to preserve the county's history and promote tourism, with the establishment of museums and historical sites.
 Today, Walthall County continues to evolve, seeking to balance its rich heritage with the need for economic progress.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Walthall County, Mississippi.
+This timeline provides a concise overview of the key events in the history of Walthall County, Mississippi.

 • 1812 - Walthall County established as Marion County after General Francis Marion from the Revolutionary War.